isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-your-skin/index.md

 Bed bugs will feed on your bare (or hairless) skin areas - including legs, arms, face, and neck.
 For starters, bed bug bites will appear as tiny red welts that'll effectively remain for 2+ weeks.
 *Can bed bugs live in your skin?...No?
 Bed bugs don't like heat so that they won't stick to the human skin or hair.
-They'll feed on humans' blood (skin) but hide in other locations like clothes.�*
+They'll feed on humans' blood (skin) but hide in other locations like clothes.*
 *Therefore, any bugs that are burrowing and living in human skin are possibly ticks, lice, or fleas.
 Bed bugs will mainly travel on shoes, luggage, and backpacks*
-*.�*
+*.*

 ## Details: Can Bed Bugs Live in Your Skin?
 Bite Signs?
 Bedbugs have made a significant comeback in the world - and the United States specifically.
 They feed mainly on blood from warm-blooded hosts and humans - have a